11ways/janeway/README.md

     // when inspecting properties
     properties: {
-        // see if 2 objects are alike, in order to deduplicate log line alike_objects  : false,
+        // See if 2 objects are alike, in order to deduplicate log line alike_objects  : false,

+        // The format to use when showing a date date_format    : 'D Y-m-d H:i:s',

-        // print out getter values by default?
+        // Print out getter values by default?
 (Or show "...") show_get_value : false,

-        // sort the properties alphabetically by key sort           : true
+        // Sort the properties alphabetically by key sort           : true
     },